Jump to content

 General / Default image alt attribute

-When you hire an employee from abroad to work in Finland
+When you hire a worker from abroad to work in Finland,

-An exception to this rule are those employees who are posted from abroad to Finland and who have a certificate granted for a posted employee from their country of origin.
-Any employee who is posted to Finland from an EU/EEA country or Switzerland or a social security agreement country and has received a relevant certificate from the country of origin will remain covered by the social security of the country in question while working in Finland.
-In this case, your employee cannot be insured for pension security in Finland.
-Also, you must resolve the insuring question for anyone working in several countries at the same time and who may, depending on the situation, be granted a certificate for a posted employee.
+An exception to this rule are workers sent from abroad to Finland, who have received a certificate of a posted worker from their home country.
+If your worker has been sent to Finland from an EU or EEA country, Switzerland or another agreement country and they have received a certificate from their home country, they remain under the social security of that country during their work in Finland.
+In this case, your worker cannot be insured for pension in Finland.
+The insurance of those working in several countries at the same time must also be resolved and they can receive a certificate of a posted worker depending on the situation.

 Social security contributions in international situations